-8 of the Most Obvious Things You Can Do to Boost Your Health
+8 of the Easiest Things You Can Do to Boost Your Health

 It’s time for a reality check: You may already be doing all the things it takes to be healthy, but are you really as healthy as you can be?

-When you stop to consider that half of all American adults have one or more chronic health conditions, according to the Center for Disease Control, it’s easy to see why there’s almost always room for improvement.
+When you stop to consider that half of all American adults have one or more chronic health conditions, according to the Centers for Disease Control and Prevention (CDC), it’s easy to see why there’s almost always room for improvement.

 1. Stand More